Sol Goode

-Sol Goode is a 2001 American romantic comedy film written and directed by Danny Comden.
+Sol Goode is a 2003 American romantic comedy film written and directed by Danny Comden.
 The lead role of Sol Goode is played by Balthazar Getty; other cast include Katharine Towne, Jamie Kennedy, Danny Comden, and Cheri Oteri.
 The film features cameo appearances including Jared Leto, Carmen Electra, Jason Bateman, and Shannon Leto.

 Plot

-Sol Goode is a well meaning but carousing and freeloading slacker who lives in Los Angeles.
-Heading towards his 30s, Sol aims to become an actor and to hit it big in Hollywood, but like many others, he has not been able to catch a break or a role in anything.
-Outside of acting, Sol's socializing has made him both somewhat famous around guys and infamous amongst women in LA, for his larger than life party wild ways with the former and constant one night stands with the latter.
-He lives in an uptown bungalow with his friend and roommate Justin, and the constant crew of friends in his life consists of the working and consummate Justin, Cooper; a slick playboy (and possible metrosexual in the closet), Happy; his easygoing drifting well-endowed cowboy cousin who comes into town now and then; and Chloe, his only female best friend who works as a waitress and attends college.
+Sol Goode is a well-intentioned yet carefree and freeloading slacker residing in Los Angeles.
+Approaching his thirties, Sol dreams of making it big as an actor in Hollywood, but like many others, he struggles to land significant roles.
+Beyond acting, Sol's vibrant social life has made him somewhat famous among men and notorious among women in LA for his extravagant partying and frequent one-night stands.
+He shares an uptown bungalow with his friend and roommate Justin, and his close-knit circle includes Justin, the responsible and hardworking Cooper, a charismatic playboy (possibly closeted metrosexual) named Happy, Sol's laid-back and occasionally visiting cowboy cousin with a generous endowment, and Chloe, his closest female friend who juggles waitressing with college.

 After a one night stand with Tammie, a "low end" girl in the social scene, Sol realizes he has run out of money to pay his share of the rent, and Justin has to reprimand him for not having a job and the possibility that he will have to grow up.
 Sol's situation is further compounded when visiting his parents, who give him a "sit down", confronting him about his lack of responsibility, all while refusing to issue him rent money.
 At work, Justin is singled out for a promotion from mail room duty, to become the assistant of the bossy and snappy female Hollywood agent Bernie "Best", and his off hours are devoted to his controlling and manipulative fiancee, Brenda.